andpor/react-native-sqlite-storage/README.md

 ```

-Alternative approach on newer versions of React Native (0.18+):
+Alternative approach on newer versions of React Native (0.18+).
+Note: for version 3.0.0 and below you would have to pass in the instance of your Activity to the SQLitePluginPackage constructor

 ```java
 import org.pgsqlite.SQLitePluginPackage;